Read this MX Select MX55 Adjustable Dumbbells review to find out if this is the best adjustable dumbbell set for you.

 When I talk about the MX55’s “balance”, here’s specifically what I mean:

-- They weight is evenly distributed between the left and right side for all 5 lb increments.
-Some lower quality adjustable dumbbells will claim 5 lb increments, but that means adding 5 lbs to just one side, thereby making the dumbbell uneven.
+- They weight is evenly distributed between the left and right sides for all 5 lb increments.
+Some lower-quality adjustable dumbbells will claim 5 lb increments, but that means adding 5 lbs to just one side, thereby making the dumbbell uneven.
 Now, as I discussed previously, you can achieve even smaller increments of just 2.5 lbs with the MX55 by adding an extra 2.5 lb plate to just one side; in that case, they would be slightly imbalanced but you might not even notice since it’s such a light weight.
 If needed, though you could just shift your hand a bit to counteract any sense of imbalance.

 - The weight is evenly distributed from top to bottom.
 This is possible because the adjustment mechanism and the handle are exactly in the center of the weight plates.
 And the weight plates themselves are one solid piece and thus well-balanced.
-This is in contrast to the Bowflex-style selectorized dumbbells, which are notched to allow the handle insert into their center.
+This is in contrast to the Bowflex-style selectorized dumbbells, which are notched to allow the handle to insert into their center.

 - Selectorized dumbbells that adjust via large dials on the ends (e.g. Bowflex, Merax) can feel somewhat awkward or unstable in the hand.
 This is because the dumbbell is very long, even at lower weights.
 Plus, the plates are spread around in an odd way on many of their weight settings (i.e. some at the end, some in the middle or front, with large gaps in between.
 The MX55 is short at light weights and gets longer as you add weight.
 This makes it feel more stable and balanced.